 While the network visualization gave insight into patterns of LD among loci, it does not give insight into the patterns of allele frequency change on the landscape, relative to the ancestral state.
 As illustrated above, principal components would not be useful for this latter visualization.
-Instead, we accomplished this by plotting the association of a derived allele with one environmental variable against the association of that allele with a second environmental variable (example in Figure 3).
+Instead, we accomplished this by plotting the association of a derived allele with one environmental variable against the association of that allele with a second environmental variable.
 Note that when the two environmental variables themselves are correlated on the landscape, an allele with a larger association in one environment will also have a larger association with a second environment, regardless of whether or not selection is shaping those associations.
-We can visualize (i) the expected genome-wide covariance using shading of quadrants and (ii) the observed genome-wide covariance using a 95% prediction ellipse (Figure 3, see Methods: galaxy biplots).
-Since alleles were coded according to their putative ancestral state in loblolly pine (Pinus taeda), the location of any particular SNP in the plot represents the bivariate environment in which the derived allele is found in higher frequency than the ancestral allele (Figure 3).
+We can visualize (i) the expected genome-wide covariance using shading of quadrants and (ii) the observed genome-wide covariance using a 95% prediction ellipse (Figure 4).
+Since alleles were coded according to their putative ancestral state in loblolly pine (Pinus taeda), the location of any particular SNP in the plot represents the bivariate environment in which the derived allele is found in higher frequency than the ancestral allele (Figure 4).
 Visualizing the data in this way allows us to understand the underlying correlation structure of the data, as well as to develop testable hypotheses about the true selective environment and the fitness of the derived allele relative to the ancestral allele.

-We overlaid the top candidate SNPs, colored according to their grouping in the co-association network analysis, on top of this genome-wide pattern.
-We call these plots galaxy biplots because of the characteristic patterns we observed when visualizing data this way (Figure 4).
-Galaxy biplots revealed that the Aridity group showed associations with hot/dry versus cold/wet environments, while the Multi and Freezing groups showed patterns of associations with hot/wet versus cold/dry environments (Figure 4a).
-These outlier patterns became visually more extreme for some SNPs after correcting the associations for population structure (Figure 4b).
-For the most part, the Freezing group showed associations with elevation but not latitude, while the Multi group showed associations with latitude but not elevation (Figure 4c, e).
-The structure correction polarized these patterns somewhat, suggesting that the structure-corrected allelic associations become more extreme when their pattern of allele frequency went against the background population structure (Figure 4d, f).
+We overlaid the top candidate SNPs, colored according to their grouping in the co-association network analysis, on top of this genome-wide pattern (for the 668 of 801 top candidates for which the derived allele could be determined).
+We call these plots “galaxy biplots” because of the characteristic patterns we observed when visualizing data this way (Figure 5).
+Galaxy biplots revealed that SNPs in the Aridity group showed associations with hot/dry versus cold/wet environments, while SNPs in the Multi and Freezing groups showed patterns of associations with hot/wet versus cold/dry environments (Figure 5Aa).
+These outlier patterns became visually more extreme for some SNPs and environments after correcting the associations for population structure (Figure 5B).
+Most SNPs in the Freezing group showed associations with elevation but not latitude (Figure 5 C,E).
+Conversely, the large environmental response module in the Multi group (gene #1) showed associations with latitude but not elevation, while the second environmental response module in the Multi group (genes #2-3) showed associations with both latitude and elevation (Figure 5C, E).
+Note how the structure correction polarized these patterns somewhat without changing interpretation, suggesting that the structure-corrected allelic associations become more extreme when their pattern of allele frequency went against the background population structure (Figure 5D, F).